 - Bring only items that fit in your lap on the bus.

-- Cooperate with your driver.
+- Cooperate with any instructions provided by your driver.

 - Follow all the rules posted on the school bus.

 - Please refrain from speaking with the driver while the bus is in motion unless it is a matter of safety or security.

 Use of Video and Audio on School Vehicles